Codyuzumaki/BrainportEindhoven/README.md

 **docker run philipssolution**

-The command window will show the results of the analysis.
+The algorythm will analyze every image in the New_Images folder and will give a result for each one with a single execution

 -----------------------